390 home

 Don't you believe in God, Dr. Adams?

 I have a PhD in English.
 I am a poet and a scholar of literature and history, and I am presenting the bible from that point of view.
 I am presenting widely, but not universally, held theories about authorship that may challenge you and broaden your perspective.
-On the other hand, my religious beliefs are private, as are yours.
+But my religious beliefs are private; you can share yours or not, as long as you frame questions respectfully!
 Our founders separated church and state so that America would be a safe place for people of all creeds.

 If I stay in the class, how should I express my opinion when I disagree with the material presented?